angeldzzz23/angeldzzz23/README.md

 #### AnswersAI
 Built an iOS app in SwiftUI that allows users to snap a photo and instantly get solutions to their problems.
-- Launched the first version in just six weeks, now supporting ~500K users.
+- Launched the first version in just six weeks, now supporting ~1.1 Million users.
 - Currently developing the native Android app
 - Tools: swift + UIKit, node.js + typescript, and kotlin + jetpack compose
 - download: